Aston railway station: History

 The station became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 It then passed to the London Midland Region of British Railways on nationalisation in 1948.

-When Sectorisation was introduced, the station was served by Regional Railways on behalf of the West Midlands PTE, for whom British Rail had been running the trains since the PTE's inception.
+When sectorisation was introduced, the station was served by Regional Railways on behalf of the West Midlands PTE, for whom British Rail had been running the trains since the PTE's inception.

 In 2011, London Midland, proposed a major reduction in the opening hours of the ticket office, with complete closure at weekends.

 Electrification and resignalling

 Apart from the Sutton Coldfield branch, all of the routes passing through Aston, including the Windsor Street branch, were electrified in 1966 as part of the London Midland Region's electrification programme.
-The actual energization of the line from Coventry to Walsall through Aston took place on 15 August 1966.
+The line from Coventry to Walsall, via Aston, was energised on 15 August 1966.

-In preparation for electrification, Aston's two mechanical signal boxes, Aston No. 1 and No. 2, were closed, semaphore signalling was replaced by multiple-aspect colour light signals and control transferred to the power signal box at Birmingham New Street.
+In preparation for electrification, Aston's two mechanical signal boxes, Aston No. 1 and No. 2, were closed; semaphore signalling was replaced by multiple-aspect colour light signals and control transferred to the power signal box at Birmingham New Street.

-Electrification of the line to Sutton and Lichfield was completed in 1992 as part of the modernisation of the Cross-City Line.
+Electrification of the line to Sutton and Lichfield was completed in 1992, as part of the modernisation of the Cross-City Line.

 In 2017, control of the signalling at Aston was transferred to the West Midlands Signalling Centre at Saltley.